Teofilo Folengo: Biography

-Famous Works
+Famous works

 His first work, under the Latin pseudonym Merlinus Cocaius, was the macaronic narrative poem Baldo (1517), which relates the adventures of a fictitious hero named Baldo ("Baldus"), a descendant of French royalty and something of a juvenile delinquent who encounters imprisonment; battles with local authorities, pirates, shepherds, witches, and demons; and a journey to the underworld.

 Throughout his adventures Baldo is accompanied by various companions, among them a giant, a centaur, a magician, and his best friend Cingar, a trickster.
 Baldo blended Latin with various Italian dialects in hexameter verse.

 Though frequently censured, it soon attained a wide popularity, and within a very few years passed through several editions and was later expanded by Folengo.

 Folengo's next work was Orlandino, an Italian poem of eight cantos, written in rhymed octaves.
 It appeared in 1526, and bore on the title-page the new pseudonym of Limerno Pitocco (Merlin the Beggar) da Mantova.

 In the same year, wearied with a life of dissipation, Folengo returned to his ecclesiastical roots; and shortly afterwards wrote his Caos del tri per uno, in which, partly in prose, partly in verse, sometimes in Latin, sometimes in Italian, and sometimes in macaronic, he gives a veiled account of the vicissitudes of the life he had lived under his various names.

 We next find him about the year 1533 writing in rhymed octaves a life of Christ entitled L'Umanità del Figliuolo di Dio; and he is known to have composed, still later, another religious poem upon the creation, fall and restoration of man, besides a few tragedies.
+Folengo wrote also a sacra rappresentazione, the Atto della Pinta, which was repeatedly staged.

 These, however, have never been published.